-- If the project has separate elements, report benefits and costs of each sub-project separately. - If your BCA includes modal diversion, include YOUR mix of commodities and traffic volumes.
+- Document your assumptions in as much detail as possible. - If the project has separate elements, report benefits and costs of each subproject separately. - If your BCA includes modal diversion, include YOUR mix of commodities and traffic volumes.

 Include an unlocked Excel spreadsheet that clearly shows your calculations and discounting.